-Meets all of the following: (a) The UNCT has collaborated with GEWE CSO and women's rights advocates on AT LEAST TWO joint initiatives that foster gender equality and empowerment of women within the current Cooperation Framework cycle. (b) GEWE CSO participates in Cooperation Framework consultations: country analysis, strategic prioritization, implementation, M&E. (c) The UNCT has made AT LEAST ONE contribution to substantively strengthen GEWE CSO participation and engagement in gender related SDGs localization and/or implementation.
+Meets two of the following: (a) The UNCT has collaborated with GEWE CSO and women's rights advocates on AT LEAST TWO joint initiatives that foster gender equality and empowerment of women within the current Cooperation Framework cycle. (b) GEWE CSO participates in Cooperation Framework consultations: country analysis, strategic prioritization, implementation, M&E. (c) The UNCT has made AT LEAST ONE contribution to substantively strengthen GEWE CSO participation and engagement in gender related SDGs localization and/or implementation.

-a) The UNCT has collaborated with GEWE CSO and women's rights advocates on at least two joint initiatives that foster gender equality and empowerment of women within the current UNDAF/UNSDCF cycle.
-Met
+a) The UNCT has collaborated with GEEW CSO and women's rights advocates on at least two joint initiatives that foster gender equality and empowerment of women within the current UNDAF cycle.

-The UNCT is collaborating on several joint initiatives with GEWE CSOs and women's rights advocates that foster GEWE within the current CF cycle, primarily through the implementation of Joint Programmes.
+The UNCT is collaborating on multiple joint initiatives with GEWE CSOs and women's rights advocates that foster GEWE within the current CF cycle.
 Examples include;